Carpenter ant: Food

 Carpenter ants are considered both predators and scavengers.
 These ants are foragers that typically eat parts of other dead insects or substances derived from other insects.
-Common foods for them include insect parts, "honeydew" produced by aphids, or extrafloral nectar from plants.
-They are also known for eating other sugary liquids such as honey, syrup, or juices.
+Common foods for them include insect parts, "honeydew" produced by aphids, and extrafloral nectar from plants.
+They are also known for eating other sugary liquids such as honey, syrup, or juices and engaging in trophallaxis.
 Carpenter ants can increase the survivability of aphids when they tend them.
-They tend many aphid species but can also express preference for specific ones.

 Most species of carpenter ants forage at night.
 When foraging, they usually collect and consume dead insects.
 Some species less commonly collect live insects.
-When they discover a dead insect, workers surround it and extract its bodily fluids to be carried back to the nest.
+When they discover a dead insect, workers surround it and extract its body fluids to be carried back to the nest.
 The remaining chitin-based shell is left behind.
 Occasionally, the ants bring the chitinous head of the insect back to the nest, where they also extract its inner tissue.
 The ants can forage individually or in small or large groups, though they often opt to do so individually.
 Different colonies in close proximity may have overlapping foraging regions, although they typically do not assist each other in foraging.
 Their main food sources normally include proteins and carbohydrates.

-Instances of carpenter ants bleeding Chinese elm trees for the sap have been observed in the northern Arizona region.
-These instances may be rare as the colonies vastly exceeded the standard size of carpenter ant colonies elsewhere.
+Instances of carpenter ants bleeding Chinese elm trees for the sap have been observed in northern Arizona.
+These instances may be rare, as the colonies vastly exceeded the typical size of carpenter ant colonies elsewhere.